Introduction to ColorSchemes

 • scientifically devised colorschemes from ColorBrewer, CMOcean, ScientificColorMaps, ColorCet, and Seaborn

-• popular old favourites such as viridis, inferno, and magma from MATPlotLib
+• popular favourites such as viridis, inferno, and magma from MATPlotLib

 • variously themed colorschemes such as sunset, coffee, neon, and pearl